JayMellor/markdown-cv/index.md

 ## Technical Skills

-- Python
-- Django (Rest Framework)
+**Frontend**
 - React
 - Angular
 - Redux
-- Functional Programming
 - TypeScript
+- Elm

+**Backend**
+- Python
-- Docker
+- Django (Rest Framework)
 - Clojure
-- Elm
 - Node.js

+- Preference to a Functional Programming approach when developing
+- Common use of Docker for containing database and Redis caching
+- Knowledge of AWS, in particular EC2 for program deployment

 ## Professional Experience